Installation Guidelines for Pro-install Partners

 • Inspection notes about pre-existing vehicle conditions

-• Pictures of all electrical connection points, cable management, and device mounting including all accessory items and sensor inputs.
+• Pictures of all electrical connection points, cable management, and device mounting, including all accessory items and sensor inputs.

 • Dashcam installs also require a photo taken from the driver’s seat showing the sun visors down